lix-pm/lix.vscode/README.md

 ### Update Library

-The `lix: Update Library` command can be used to update an installed library to its available latest version.
+The `lix: Update Library` command can be used to update an installed library to its latest available version.

 ### Haxe Installation Auto-Detection

-If the `"haxe.executable"` and `"haxelib.executable"` settings are at their default values `"auto"`, they are automatically resolved to the local `haxe` / `haxelib` scripts in `node_modules/.bin` provided by lix.
+If the `"haxe.executable"` and `"haxelib.executable"` settings are at their default values `"auto"`, they are automatically resolved to the `haxe` / `haxelib` scripts provided by lix (either local or global).

 ### Haxe Dependencies Support